 In 2012, Haifaa al-Mansour became the first Saudi woman to ever direct a feature film.
 Her debut, Wadjda (2012), was the first feature to be filmed entirely in Saudi Arabia.
 She has also directed two English-language films, the biopic Mary Shelley (2017) and Nappily Ever After (2018) for Netflix.

-105 minutes In Arabic with English subtitles Saudi Arabia/Germany 2019
+Breaking Through Saudi Arabia/Germany 2019

 Director Haifaa Al-Mansour